Myrto-Iglezou/Red-Black-Tree/README.md

   The Insertion, Deletion and Rotation functions are based on corresponding functions in Thomas H. Cormen's book (pp. 313-326): https://github.com/walkccc/CLRS.
-In place of T.empty, a guard tree node has been created, which always points to guard and has a black color, so that the color of non-existent nodes is always considered black.
+In place of T.nil, a guard tree node has been created, which always points to guard and has a black color, so that the color of non-existent nodes is always considered black.